dmenezesgabriel/docker-localstack-hello/docs/aws-organizations.md

 ## Organizational units

 Organizational units (OUs) are used to group accounts.
 They can be used to apply SCPs to multiple accounts at once.

+## Benefits

+You can get discounts on AWS services by using consolidated billing.
+You can also get volume discounts on AWS support plans.